Rose Gold: The Metal of Love & Gratitude

 - Share a quote with a family member, friend, on social media, or on a mirror to spread positivity and love

-- Leave some handwritten notes around the house or on social media to your loved ones
+- Leave heartfelt handwritten notes around the house or on social media to your loved ones

-- Start a gratitude journal by simply writing down the things you're grateful for, It is so powerful and is a great way to keep your thoughts organized and on display.
+- Start a gratitude journal by simply writing down what you're grateful for.
+It’s a very powerful grounding tool and a great way to keep your thoughts and feelings organized.

 “A grateful heart is a magnet for miracles.” - Vicki Becker